UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Experimental Results

 \paragraph{Error Analysis for Question Generation} We first investigate question generation and discuss the error types.

-\textbf{(i) Alternative Questions.} Topic diversity is the most significant challenge in question generation (12/100), which arises when the context contains multiple possible topics.
+\textbf{(i) Alternative Questions.} Topic diversity poses a significant challenge in question generation (12/100), occurring when the context contains multiple possible topics.
 Consequently, the model generates a question alternative to the gold standard.
-For instance, in a post discussing various smelly foods like durian and stinky tofu, the gold question was ``你认为哪个最臭"` (``Which do you think is the smelliest?") while UniPoll generated the question ``你最喜欢哪一道" (``Which dish do you like the most?").
-Because of the open environment and informal writing styles of social media, such a phenomenon is common.
-Although UniPoll may generate an appropriate poll question, the evaluation may indicate an error because it is not similar to the ground truth, showing the inferiority of current evaluation metrics and calling for better methods for automatic NLG testing.
+For instance, in a post discussing smelly foods like durian and stinky tofu, the gold question was ``你认为哪个最臭" (``Which do you think is the smelliest?”), while UniPoll generated ``你最喜欢哪一道" (``Which dish do you like the most?”).
+Due to the open and informal social media writing styles, such phenomena are common.
+Although UniPoll may generate an appropriate question, the evaluation could label it as an error due to dissimilarity with the ground truth, revealing the limitations of current evaluation metrics and the need for better NLG testing methods.